What is the objective of endurance training?

 During aerobic (with oxygen) work, the body is working at a level that the body's intake can meet the demands for oxygen and fuel.
 The only waste products formed are carbon dioxide and water which are removed by sweating and breathing.

 Aerobic endurance can be sub-divided as follows:

 Aerobic endurance is developed using continuous and interval running.

 The aerobic threshold, point at which anaerobic energy pathways start to operate, is around 65% of maximum heart rate.
 This is approximately 40 beats lower than the anaerobic threshold.
 The aerobic thresholds of untrained males range from 35 to 65% VO2 max.

 During anaerobic (without oxygen) work, involving maximum effort, the body is working so hard that the demands for oxygen and fuel exceed the rate of supply and the muscles have to rely on the stored reserves of fuel.
 The muscles, being starved of oxygen, take the body into a state known as oxygen debt and lactic starts to accumulate in the muscles.
 This point is known as the lactic threshold or anaerobic threshold or onset of blood lactate accumulation (OBLA).
 Activity will not be resumed until the lactic acid is removed and the oxygen debt repaid.

 The body can resume limited activity after a small proportion of the oxygen debt has been repaid.
 Since lactic acid is produced, the correct term for this pathway is lactic anaerobic energy pathway.

 The alactic anaerobic pathway is when the body is working anaerobically but without the production of lactic acid.
 This pathway depends on the fuel stored in the muscle which lasts for approximately 4 seconds at maximum effort.

 Anaerobic endurance can be sub-divided as follows:

 Anaerobic endurance can be developed by using repetition methods of high-intensity work with limited recovery.

-The anaerobic threshold, the point at which lactic acid starts to accumulates in the muscles, is considered to be somewhere between 80% and 90% of your maximum heart rate and is approximately 40 beats higher than the aerobic threshold.
+The anaerobic threshold, the point at which lactic acid starts to accumulate in the muscles, is considered to be somewhere between 80% and 90% of your maximum heart rate and is approximately 40 beats higher than the aerobic threshold.
 Your anaerobic threshold can be determined with anaerobic threshold testing.